kolbyn24/Notes/02 - Secondary Categories/02 - Phishing.md

                 - Set up campaign - url field should be `https://yourdomain/`.
 WARNING: if you do not set a launch date and you submit this section it will start sending out emails.
                 - To create a static webpage, `mkdir /opt/gophish/static/endpoint` then `echo "test" > index.html`, and then visit https://HOSTNAME/static/index.html
                 - Swap out all links to images with in-line images.
 This [guide](https://gist.github.com/Ridter/c77b1f3cca2dfcee62f5d2ee2236444e) explains it.
-                - Evade signature-based phishing detections (google safe browsing) [article](https://www.r-tec.net/r-tec-blog-evade-signature-based-phishing-detections.html)
+                - Evade signature-based phishing detections (google safe browsing) [article](https://www.r-tec.net/r-tec-blog-evade-signature-based-phishing-detections.html) custom [[html obfuscator]] can be used.
 - [ ] Phishing Payloads
                 - [Ivy](https://github.com/optiv/Ivy)
                 - [ScareCrow](https://github.com/optiv/ScareCrow)